 What we are doing The Station precinct

-Renew Newcastle will lead the temporary activation of Newcastle Station for 18 months from mid-2018.
+Renew Newcastle now leads the temporary activation of The Station until 2020.

-Renew's concept, 'Platform4', will be based on four key pillars: People’s Platform, Innovation and Education Platform, Event Platform, and Hospitality Platform.
+Renew's activation is based on four key pillars: People’s Platform, Innovation and Education Platform, Event Platform, and Hospitality Platform.

-The activation follows the 2016 Ideas Festival community engagement program, when we asked you for your thoughts on the future of the precinct.
+The activation follows the 2016 Ideas Festival community engagement program, when we asked the community for its thoughts on the future of the precinct.
 We received more than 1,500 comments, consisting of 146 unique ideas.
 Through a rigorous process involving stakeholder and community groups, four ideas were most supported - eateries, an outdoor piazza, an active art space and cinema under the stars.

 Read more about the Ideas Festival in the Outcomes Report.

-We are undertaking restoration and maintenance works at Newcastle Station to pave the way for the temporary activation of the site.
-The works include opening up the station to Scott Street as it was in the past, filling the areas between the platforms, repairing damaged doors and windows, and opening up spaces on the ground floor.
+Restoration of the public areas of The Station precinct are now complete, allowing for the temporary activation of the site.
+The works included opening the station to Scott Street as it was in the past, filling the areas between the platforms, repairing damaged doors and windows, restoring and painting the original metal fretwork, and opening spaces on the ground floor.

 We will present a second EOI opportunity for the long-term design and use of the precinct.
 The EOI process will allow us to identify how to deliver a restored station with a use/s that incorporates the community’s ideas while providing an economically and socially sustainable attraction for the city.